joanroig/cloud-invoicing/README.md

     $ yarn run gcloud:deploy

+> :warning: **The provided deploy script always replaces the same version on App Engine to prevent exceeding the Cloud Storage free thresholds.
+This is managed by adding `--version=staging` in the deploy command.
+If you did some deploys without the flag, you can remove old versions of your project [here](https://console.cloud.google.com/appengine/versions).**

 # Development and modifications

 You can fork and further extend the project to adapt it to your needs.